-Originally published as Chapter 16 of Prospects in
+Originally published in Prospects in Nanotechnology,

-Somewhat edited OCR, much work needs to be done before this is readable.
+Somewhat edited OCR, much work needs to be done before

 Electronic media present tremendous opportunities for improving the nature of society.
 I will first talk about how discourse affects society, and how changes in media may improve societal discourse.
 Then I will describe the Xanadu[l] system, and how it was built to achieve these goals.

 16.1 Improving society

 Improving society is a difficult task.
 More generally, improving complex systems is a difficult task.
 If you cannot figure out which way is up, see if you can figure out which way is down.
 Doug Engelbart, back in the early 1960s, wanted to explain to people why interactive systems would make a significant difference to their lives, and to their ability to express ideas.
 In Figure 16.1, the origin on the axis is what people were doing at the time--writing with pencil and paper.
 When he found himself unable to communicate to people how much better things could be, he contrasted their current experiences with how much worse things could be.
 He tied a pencil to a brick, handed it to people and said, "Okay, now write."
 People found it very difficult.
 The unwieldy nature of the tool interfered with their ability to express ideas.
 With the pencil and brick for contrast, he effectively asked two questions: "What made the difference?" and, "How can we move further in the other direction?"
 This experiment showed people how important their tools and their media were to their effectiveness, and helped them start to see the next brick to remove.